 This climbing flowering plant is native to Japan and China and contains chemicals in the same family as nepetalactone (the chemical in catnip).
 In a 100-cat study, 80% of cats responded positively to silver vine.
 It should also be noted that 75% of cats in the study that didn’t normally respond to catnip, responded positively to silver vine.

-Often found in gardens, this easy-to-grow plant is a type of catnip.
+Often found in gardens, this easy-to-grow plant is a relative of catnip.
 Catmint has nepetalactone, like catnip, and cats may show a reaction to it if they discover it when wandering among the garden foliage.
 Not every cat will react to catmint, just like every cat does not respond to catnip, but if you’re trying to find an alternative to catnip, this plant is a good choice.

 5. Valerian Root

 A perennial plant with white and pink flowers, valerian root is another scent that many cats find irresistible.
-In the study of 100-cats, 47% of cats with exposure to valerian root had a mild to intense reaction to the plant during the study.
+In the study of 100 cats, 47% of cats with exposure to valerian root had a mild to intense reaction to the plant during the study.
 If your cat doesn’t seem to respond to catnip, you might try ordering some valerian root to see if it’s a plant that excites your cat’s senses.

 While there are no scientific studies as to why cats like olives, there are several theories.
 Olives have a similar compound to the compound found in catnip, nepetalactone, which is part of the allure for cats.
 A small olive now and then will likely not harm your cat, but you may not see any behavior change- it all depends on the cat.
 A note about olive oil: it’s not recommended that you give your cat more than a minimal amount of olive oil since it can cause stomach upset.